Comment on Ordinance 22-35: Traffic Calming and Equity

 - 🏁 A major finding of the Sidewalk Equity Audit was that using comprehensive, objective project criteria can improve spatial equity, while allowing the Council to override objective metrics at the end of the process produced outcomes that were less equitable as well putting sidewalks that failed to maximize safety and use outcomes.

-- 💸 Traffic calming improves safety at a steep discount compared to sidewalks, the recent traffic calming project in Crestmont cost $43,600, while a mile of sidewalk may be about $250,000.
+- 💸 Traffic calming improves safety at a steep discount compared to sidewalks, the recent traffic calming project in Crestmont cost $43,600, while a mile of sidewalk costs $3,000,000 to $4,000,000 for one side of the street.
 It's in the City's fiscal interest to make these projects easier, not add additional barriers.

 - 💡From reviewing past projects, staff reported that "the threshold that 51% of all eligible households vote in favor of the proposed traffic calming installation is a barrier to successful implementation.
 The current process is time consuming for both residents and City staff" (BPSC, September, 2020).
 If our city is to implement our climate goals efficiently and effectively, supporting safety and encouraging transportation mode shift through traffic should be easier, not harder.